AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex0.md

 >
 >If you already have an Azure Subscription, you can skip this step.
 Please continue with exercise 18.0.2 in that case.

 Go to [https://portal.azure.com](https://portal.azure.com) and login with your Azure account.
+If you don't have one, please use your personal email address to create your Azure account.

 ![02-azure-portal-email.png](./images/02-azure-portal-email.png)